 2a.
 Overview.
 Aim 2 has two related goals.
-First, wwe willapply the novel methods we have described in Aim 1 to the psychENCODE data corpus.
-To eliminate batch effects andensure data quality, we will first process all psychENCODE data uniformly.
-We will incorporate into our analysis ddata from other public sources, including but not limited to the GTEx, ENCODE, CommonMind, and BrainSpan consortia.
-We will calculate eQTLs and prioritize GWAS SNPs of psychiatric diseases.
-From single cell analysis of cerebral cortical cell types at several developmental stages, we will bueQTLsild cell-type-specific networks and identify the cell types implicated in psychiatric diseases.
+We will first apply the novel methods we have described in Aim 1 to the PsychENCODE data corpus.
+To eliminate batch effects and to ensure data quality, we will first process all PsychENCODE data uniformly.
+Data from other public sources will be incorporated into our analyses, including but not limited to data from GTEx, ENCODE, CommonMind, and BrainSpan.
+We will calculate eQTLs and prioritize GWAS SNPs associated with psychiatric diseases.
+From single cell analysis of cerebral cortical cell types at several developmental stages, we will build cell type-specific networks and identify the cell types implicated in psychiatric diseases.
 Combining all these results, we will identify candidate enhancers and SNPs for experimental validation in Aims 3 and 4.
-Second, we will generate a comprehensive, uniformly processed data and annotation resource from psychENCODE and other relevant consortia.
-This resource will support this project's effort of developing new methods for identifying and testing enhancer and their variants.
-Furthermore, the resource, which includes data, metadata, processing and analysis code, and the resulting annotations, will be shared with the greater psychENCODE consortium and released to the research community.
-The resource will support the research efforts of other members of the psychENCODE consortium and substantially increase the impact of the psychENCODE consortium.
+Secondly, we will generate a comprehensive, uniformly processed data and annotation resource from PsychENCODE and other relevant consortia.
+This resource will support our project's effort of developing new methods for identifying and testing enhancers and variants therein.
+Furthermore, the resource (which includes data, metadata, processing and analysis code, in addition to the resulting annotations), will be shared with the greater PsychENCODE Consortium and released to the research community.
+The resource will thus support the research efforts of other members of the PsychENCODE Consortium and substantially increase its impact.

 2b.
 We will process all PsychENCODE datasets using uniform processing pipelines.
-Preliminary: We have implemented ENCODE RNA-seq, ChIP-seq, and ATAC-seq uniform processing pipelines in a Protected Data Cloud (PDC) and applied them to currently available psychENCODE data.
+Preliminary: We have implemented ENCODE RNA-seq, ChIP-seq, and ATAC-seq uniform processing pipelines in a Protected Data Cloud (PDC) and applied them to the PsychENCODE data that is currently available.
 The RNA-seq pipeline includes data organization, format conversion, and quality assessment.
 Specifically, we use STAR [48] to align the sequencing quality filtered reads to the human genome and RSEM [51] to quantify expression profiles of each GENCODE-annotated transcript.
 Our quality control (QC) measures assess sequencing errors, ribosomal RNA contamination, DNA contamination, gene coverage uniformity, and the correlation between technical and biological replicates.
-The ChIP-seq pipeline includes QC steps, read alignment, peak [52][52]calling, peak comparison, peak annotation, motif analysis and super-enhancers identification.
-The Gerstein lab has developed two peak calling algorithms, PeakSeq [49] (3) and MUSIC (4).
-PeakSeq calls the peaks for transcription factor ChIP-seq data [49][52][52]and is used by the ENCODE and modENCODE [5][5]consortia.
-MUSIC performs multiscale decomposition of ChIP signals to enable simultaneous and accurate detection of enrichment at a range from narrow to broadbroad peak breadths.
+The ChIP-seq pipeline includes QC steps, read alignment, peak calling, peak comparison, peak annotation, motif analysis and super-enhancers identification.
+The Gerstein Lab has developed two peak calling algorithms, PeakSeq [49] and MUSIC[5] .
+PeakSeq calls the peaks for transcription factor ChIP-seq data and is used by the ENCODE and modENCODE consortia.
+MUSIC performs multi-scale decomposition of ChIP signals to enable simultaneous and accurate detection of enrichment at a wide range of peak breadths.
 MUSIC is particularly applicable to histone modifications and some transcription factors that display both punctate and broad regions of enrichment.
-The ATAC-seq pipeline has similar QC and processing steps and uses MACS2 as the peak caller {ref}.[50]
+The ATAC-seq pipeline has similar QC and processing steps and uses MACS2 as the peak caller [50].

-Plan: We will continue to improve these uniform-processing pipelines and build additional pipelines for new data types, e.g., the single-cell RNA-seq data that we will describe nextnext.
-We will process all psychENCODE data using these uniform pipelines before integration.
-Furthermore, we will process all other publicly available datasets that we plan to incorporate into our integrative analysis using these pipelines, including but not limited to the large amounts of data from various consortia.
+Plan: We will continue to improve these uniform-processing pipelines and build additional pipelines for new data types, e.g., the single cell RNA-seq data that are described below.
+We will process all PsychENCODE data using these uniform pipelines before integration.
+Furthermore, we will process all other publicly available datasets that we plan to incorporate into our integrative analysis using these pipelines, including but not limited to the large amounts of data developed by various consortia.